 Wellpoint Care Network’s Commitment to Continuous Learning and Its Value for Employees

 At Wellpoint Care Network, our mission is to help children and families thrive by restoring connections that promote equity, learning, healing and wellness.
-Bringing this mission to life are nearly 350 Wellpoint Care employees working daily to create impactful change for thousands of people across southeastern Wisconsin.
+Bringing this mission to life are nearly 350 employees working daily to create impactful change for thousands of people across southeastern Wisconsin.

 Our leadership recognizes that in order to continue to create this impactful change and fulfill our mission, the organization must support this amazing team of employees and offer opportunities that help them develop and grow not only professionally, but personally as well.
 This includes creating wellness opportunities that help everyone connect, relax and celebrate their work, their impact and each other.